WhythZ/WhythZ/README.md

 ### About Me
 - 🌱I'm an undergraduate in data science and big data technology
-- 🔭I’m interested in game development, drl and computer graphics
+- 🔭I’m interested in game dev, deep reinforcement learning and computer graphics

 ### Skill & Platform
 <div align=center>